sindresorhus/open-cli/readme.md

   Options
-    --wait         Wait for the app to exit --background   Do not bring the app to the foreground (macOS only) --extension    File extension for when stdin file type can't be detected
+    --wait         Wait for the app to exit --background   Do not bring the app to the foreground (macOS only) --extension    File extension for when stdin file type cannot be detected

   Examples
     $ open-cli https://sindresorhus.com